See You Later

 See You Later is an album by the Greek electronic composer Vangelis, released in November 1980.
-It breaks quite violently with the style he had employed in the late 1970s and later, relying much more on vocals and being more experimental and returning (in many respects) to his early 1970s work like Earth or 666.
+It breaks quite violently with the style he employed in the late 1970s and later, relying much more on vocals and being more experimental and returning (in many respects) to his early 1970s work like Earth or 666.
 It was never released in the United States, until it was remastered in 2016 as part of the Delectus boxset.

 Overview

 See You Later is Vangelis' most wide-ranging work of the 1980s, with more radical musical and lyrical themes than are found in his other albums.
 The concept album is bleaker than most of his records, incorporating negative and satirical intonations of a dystopian future.
 Subjects touched on include funerals, masks, and ready-to-wear and ready-to-eat things.

 The lyrics are written by Vangelis in English, French and Italian; they use electronic terminology and incorporate references to lost love, and the downfall of humanity due to the influence of technology.
 The title track lyrics say "See you later then... alive or dead".
 Track "Suffocation" was inspired by the Seveso disaster in Italy.

-The album's sleeve shows an ice-covered ocean with a woman wearing sunglasses to protect her eyes; the image uses optical compression in the horizontal axis.
-The inner sleeve is also disturbing, displaying a character seated in a greenhouse wearing an eerie-looking gas mask.
+The album's sleeve shows an ice-covered ocean with a young woman wearing sunglasses to protect her eyes; the image uses optical compression in the horizontal axis.
+The inner sleeve is also disturbing, displaying a character seated in a greenhouse holding a lifeless child in its hands, both wearing eerie-looking gas masks.